Environmental Activist Walking Across America Barefoot Hit And Killed By SUV

 It seems the concerns were well-founded as yesterday the activist was struck and killed by an SUV while walking barefoot along his white line.
 The last post by Mark Baumer to his blog featuring an image of the road with the word “killed” spray painted across it.
 While Baumer had no way of knowing at the time that the message would ring all too clear in the coming hours.

-Following Mark’s passing, many friends and activist praised him for his efforts to bring awareness to climate and change and more donations poured into his YouCaring page.
+Following Mark’s passing, many friends and activists praised him for his efforts to bring awareness to climate change and more donations poured into his YouCaring page.
 Baumer’s goal of raising $10,000 has now not only been met, but surpassed by $3,000.

 Many wondered how the poet and activist was able to fund the journey, Baumer revealed in an earlier blog post that it was a $5,000 poetry fellowship through the state of Rhode Island that provided funding for his trip.
-Baumer frequently write poetry on his blog and was likely using the experience as part of the fellowship.
+Baumer frequently wrote poetry on his blog and was likely using the experience as part of the fellowship.

 There is no indication if the driver of the SUV will face charges for the death.

-[Featured Image by Mark Baumer/ Instagram ]
+[Featured Image by Mark Baumer/Instagram]